Crate azure_identity

 §Authenticate via the Azure CLI

 DeveloperToolsCredential and AzureCliCredential can authenticate as the user signed in to the Azure CLI.
-To sign in to the Azure CLI, run az login.
-On a system with a default web browser, the Azure CLI launches the browser to authenticate a user.
+To log in to the Azure CLI, run az login as described in Azure CLI documentation.

 §Key concepts